Amazon Prime Day 2021: Discounts may not be as prime as you think

 What other retailers will offer sales?

-But while "legitimate sales" may be hard to find on Prime Day, consumers will likely have more stores to comparison shop this year, according to Burrows.
+But while "legitimate sales" may be hard to find during Prime Day, consumers will likely have more stores to comparison shop this year, according to Burrows.

-Walmart, for one, is running a rival sale called "Deals for Days," which will start a day earlier than Prime Day and end a day later — from June 20 to 23.
+Walmart, for one, is running a rival sale called "Deals for Days," which started a day earlier than Prime Day and ends a day later — from June 20 to 23.
 The retailer said it will offer deals on electronics like the iHome Nova Auto Empty Mopping Robot for $299.00, down from its regular price of $599.00.

 Price comparison tools like CamelCamelCamel can be helpful in figuring out if you are really getting a good price.